miguelrosato/101_programming_foundations/00 Lesson 2 Small Programs/00 Small Problems Exercises/07 Easy 7/10_notes_end_near.md

 ## Data.
 Data Structure

 We could use the split method with the space as reference, in order to obtain an array.
-From that array we yus need to puts the penultimate element of the array array[-2]
+From that array we just need to puts the penultimate element of the array using the negative index array[-2]

 ## Algorithm:

-in the 09_multiply_all_pairs.rb file
+in the 10_end_near.rb file

 ## Abstraction: